suvam0451/dhaaga/README.md

 ### Meaning and Legacy

-Dhaaga (धागा) is the Hindi word for a type of thin, twisted strand of fiber (generally used for sewing).
+Dhaaga (धागा) is the Hindi word for a type of thin, twisted strand of fiber ( generally used for sewing).

 In many cultures, it also symbolizes connections, ties, or threads that bind people or things together.

 <details>
-<summary>The Old Desktop App</summary>
+<summary>The Old Desktop AppNavBar</summary>
 This project started in 2023 to be a desktop app supporting Mastodon and Meta's Threads platform.
 Development was halted because of Meta's legal notice to various reverse-engineering APIs to cease development.